LUP-LuftbildUmweltPlanung/geo_utils_core/Readme.md

    * conda env create -f environment.yaml
    * conda activate geo-utils-core

-   If using Linux Micomamba should be used insted of conda.
+   If using Linux Micomamba should be used instead of conda.
 To install Micromamba on Linux:
    * curl -Ls https://micro.mamba.pm/install.sh | bash
    * source ~/.bashrc